pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-Once we are ready to display this view, for example in the app's entry point, we can construct a
+Once we are ready to display this view, for example 'i the app's entry point, we construct a
 store.
-This can be done by specifying the initial state to start the application in, as well as
+This be done by specifying the initial state to start the application in, as well as
-the reducer that will power the application:
+the reducer that shall power the application:

 ```swift
 import ComposableArchitecture